SAP-samples/btp-s4hana-kyma-business-process-extension/documentation/deploy/launchpad-configuration/README.md

 ### Add HTML5 applications to necessary Group and Role

-1. Select on **Provider Manager** to check the Content Providers and to refresh the list of HTML5 Applications.
+1. Select on **Channel Manager** to check the Content Providers and to refresh the list of HTML5 Applications.

    ![check Created Site](./images/checkCreatedSite.png)